Europe backs nuclear medicine for cancer that killed Steve Jobs

 The French biotech company has described the new drug as a "multi-hundred million" dollar opportunity, with the potential to transform its fortunes.

-AAA, which was spun off from Europe's physics research center CERN 15 years ago and is listed on Nasdaq, had sales from existing diagnostic products of $34.9 million in the first quarter of 2017.
+AAA, which was spun off from Europe's physics research centre CERN 15 years ago and is listed on Nasdaq, had sales from existing diagnostic products of $34.9 million in the first quarter of 2017.

 Lutathera is unusual in harnessing the same molecule that is already used to diagnose cancer to also deliver treatment.

-The radiopharmaceutical works by hitting cancer cells with high energy electrons, just like radiotherapy, but the injection targets gastroenteropancreatic neuroendocrine tumors (NETs) that over-express a certain protein.
+The radiopharmaceutical works by hitting cancer cells with high energy electrons, just like radiotherapy, but the injection targets gastroenteropancreatic neuroendocrine tumours (NETs) that over-express a certain protein.

 It has shown impressive results in clinical tests against a disease associated with very poor survival, and one that killed Apple co-founder Jobs in 2011.